Information to help you through the immigration and visa application process

 You must show that you have money for living costs for each month (£1015.00 per month) of your course up to a maximum of 9 months.
 The total living costs you must demonstrate should be based on the course dates listed on your new CAS, and be up to a maximum of 9 months (£9135.00).
 You must also show any unpaid course tuition fees listed on your new CAS for the required period and in the required format.

-If you are permitted to bring dependants with you to the UK, each dependant must show that they have enough money for living costs for each month (£680.00 per month) of your course and be up to a maximum of 9 months (£6120.00).
+If you are permitted to bring dependants with you to the UK, each dependant must show that they have £680.00 for each month of immigration permission you have been granted (if your dependants are applying after you have received your permission) or will be granted (if your dependants are applying at the same time as you).
+This is up to a maximum of 9 months (£6120.00).
 If you are unsure if you can include a dependant in your application, please contact International@tees.ac.uk.